Uomi-network/uomi-node/MULTICHAIN_TSS_IMPLEMENTATION.md

 - **Ethereum Compatibility**: Supports EIP-155 and EIP-1559 transactions
 - **Other Chains**: Supports Ethereum-compatible chains

-This implementation provides a solid foundation for multi-chain transaction support in the TSS pallet, with room for future enhancements and optimizations.
+This implementation provides a solid and extensible foundation for multi-chain transaction support in the TSS pallet, emphasizing clarity between signing preimages and broadcast raw transactions while enabling structured, human-readable action definitions.